gw2efficiency/gw2-api.com/README.md

 ### `/skins/prices`

-This endpoint returns a list of all buyable skin ids with their respective cheapest prices.
+This endpoint returns a list of all buyable skin ids with their respective cheapest item price.
+(Note: the item price itself is the highest of buy price, sell price and vendor price)

 ```js
 {